 Taking courses without consulting an advisor may lead to credits that will not satisfy CSH requirements for graduation.
 Those students who have not yet declared a major are highly encouraged to meet with either a staff advisor in the CSH's Office of Advising and Student Services or a staff advisor in DePaul's Office for Academic Advising Support prior to registering for classes each quarter.

-The CSH provides pre-health advising to DePaul University students - regardless of their undergraduate major or graduate program of choice - who are interested in pursuing a pre-professional program.
-The CSH's Office of Advising and Student Services has a dedicated pre-health staff advisor who works in conjunction with the CSH's Pre-health Advising Committee (PAC), a committee comprised of CSH faculty and staff who mentor pre-health students in anticipation of completing and submitting their applications to professional schools.
+The CSH provides pre-health advising to enrolled DePaul University students - regardless of their undergraduate major or graduate program of choice - who are interested in pursuing a pre-professional program.
+The CSH's Office of Advising and Student Services has a dedicated pre-health staff advisor who works in conjunction with the CSH's Pre-health Advising Committee (PAC), a committee comprised of CSH faculty and staff who mentor pre-health students in anticipation of completing and submitting their applications to professional schools upon graduation from DePaul.
 The PAC is also charged with writing committee letters of recommendation for students who are in the midst of applying to programs.

 Academic advising is an essential component of student success.
-Program directors and other faculty work with graduate students not only on course selection and to monitor progress toward degree, but, more importantly, to serve as mentors and advocates through students' programs of study and research.
+Graduate program directors and other faculty work with graduate students not only on course selection and to monitor progress toward degree, but, more importantly, to serve as mentors and advocates through students' programs of study and research.

-Degree-seeking students can find the name of their advisor in Campus Connection.
-Non-degree seeking students and students-at-large should contact the CSH's Office of Advising and Student Services
+Degree-seeking students can find the name of their advisor in Campus Connect.
+Non-degree seeking students and students-at-large should contact the CSH's Office of Advising and Student Services for advising support.